dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1401.md

 Flexible is a component that we have designed to be easy to change.
 We want Flexible to be unstable.
 However, some developer, working in the component named Stable, has hung a dependency on Flexible.
 This violates the SDP because the I metric for Stable is much smaller than the I metric for Flexible.
 As a result, Flexible will no longer be easy to change.
 A change to Flexible will force us to deal with Stable and all its dependents.

 To fix this problem, we somehow have to break the dependence of Stable on Flexible.
 Why does this dependency exist?
-Let’s assume that there is a
+Let's assume that there is a

 124